 Conversely, MQLs often drop below your lead scoring threshold following a period of inactivity or by doing things you’ve determined a negative action, such as unsubscribing from your monthly newsletter.
 This is another good opportunity for you to attempt to re-engage with the prospect by offering highly personalized content and/or an exclusive offer.
 Once the prospect is requalified, be sure your sales team reaches out to strike while the iron is hot!

 5) Instruct Your Customers on How to Use Your Products and Services

 There’s nothing more frustrating than making an expensive purchase and then being completely lost about how to actually use the thing you just bought.
 Familiarity breeds a lot of assumptions, and just because you think something is easy to use or self-explanatory doesn’t mean your customers will feel the same.
 Thankfully, this provides a great opportunity to trigger a helpful email!

 Whenever your customer makes a purchase and then receives their product or service, send a follow-up email providing clear and simple directions for how to implement or use it.
-You can then send a series of automated follow-up emails detailing some best practices and innovative techniques to help them get the most out of their purchase.
+You can then create an email nurture campaign series that details some best practices and innovative techniques to help them get the most out of their purchase.

 Again, this is highly personalized material that keeps prospects and customers engaged with your brand over time.

-At Act-On, we believe that trigger emails are one of our strongest product features and marketing tactics.
+At Act-On, we believe that your customers are on a journey and trigger emails are one of our strongest product features and marketing tactics you can use to help guide them along the way.
 We use these emails in all the ways listed above (and more), and we’ve seen fantastic results time and time again.